ElektraInitiative/libelektra/doc/webui/README.md

 # elektra web

-_a web user interface (Web UI) to remotely manage multiple elektra instances_
+_an API and web user interface to remotely manage multiple elektra instances_

 ## Overview